cassiomolin/http-patch-spring/README.md

 This project demonstrates an approach to support HTTP `PATCH` with _JSON Patch_ and _JSON Merge Patch_ for performing partial modifications to resources in Spring MVC with Spring Boot.

+As I've seen lots of misunderstanding on how `PATCH` works, I aim to clarify its usage before diving into the actual solution.

 <!-- For the blog: This post is heavy on code examples and the full source code is available on GitHub. -->

 ##### Table of Contents